-Fatty liver disease is a condition that causes fat to build up in the liver over time.
+Fatty liver disease is caused by a build-up of fat in the liver.

 There are two types of fatty liver disease: alcoholic and nonalcoholic.
 Alcoholic fatty liver disease is caused by heavy alcohol use.
 Nonalcoholic fatty liver disease (NAFLD) isn’t related to alcohol use.

 There are currently no drugs available to treat NAFLD.
-Diet and lifestyle changes are among the most effective ways to treat this condition.
+Diet and lifestyle changes are among the most effective ways to manage this condition.

-So, what types of diet and lifestyle changes can be helpful with this condition?
+So, what types of diet and lifestyle changes can be helpful?
 Read on to learn more.

 If you have NAFLD, keep in mind that not all diets and supplements are healthy for your liver.
-It’s important to discuss any alternative treatments with your healthcare provider before trying them.
+It’s important to discuss any alternative treatments with your doctor before trying them.

-The guide recommends that people with NAFLD lose between 3 and 5 percent of their body weight to reduce fat buildup in the liver.
+The guide recommends that people living with obesity and NAFLD lose between 3 and 5 percent of their body weight to reduce fat buildup in the liver.

 It also states that losing between 7 and 10 percent of body weight can improve other symptoms of NAFLD, such as inflammation, fibrosis, and scarring